Computed tomography (CT scan)

 During the scan

-You will lie on your back or side during the scan and be brought into the machine.
+You will lie on your back or stomach during the scan and be brought into the machine.
 The bed moves into a tunnel-like space where the procedure takes place.
 Although it's small, the machine leaves plenty of room for you to feel comfortable and calm.

 After the scan